zobront/audits/reports/alongside.md

 ### Review

 Fixed as recommended in [PR #82](https://github.com/Alongside-Finance/index-system-v2/pull/82).

-TK to double check that fixes are made properly.

 ## [M-02] Owner can steal all funds locked in bridge by changing `REMOTE_TOKEN` value